rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="showCursor"></a>
 ## *showCursor*

 Shows the cursor on the display using the current cursor size.
 See `setCursorSize`.
 The cursor automatically disappears after 5 seconds of inactivity.

 ### Events

- No Events.
+No Events

 ### Parameters